fireclean issues when cold?

 Thus was born the newest firearm protectant and lubricant.
 Look for it soon, coming to a fearless gun dealer or firearm accessory shop near you.

-accurate ron's synthetic garage cock liquid?
+accurate ron's synthetic garage rooster liquid?
 Ill wait till jesse trys it out first.

 If these lubes are freezing up your guns, you're using too much.
 That mostly applies to the FL but you don't need to run your guns wet with either.